 If two or more governmental agencies having concurrent or overlapping jurisdiction over hazardous waste adopt conflicting definitions of “hazardous waste,” for purposes of processing and disposal to land, the broader, more restrictive definition shall be employed for purposes of this Agreement.

 High Diversion Organic Waste Processing Facility.
-“High Diversion Organic Waste Processing Facility” as defined in SB 1383 means a facility that meets or exceeds an annual average mixed waste organic content recovery rate of 50 percent between January 1, 2022 and December 31, 2024, and 75 percent after January 1, 2025 for Organic Waste received from the Mixed Waste Organic Collection Stream.
+“High Diversion Organic Waste Processing Facility” means a facility that qualifies as a High Diversion Organic Waste Processing Facility, as defined by SB1383.

 Holiday.
 “Holiday” means a day which is one of the following legal holidays recognized for purposes of this Agreement: January 1, Memorial Day, July 4, Labor Day, the Fourth Thursday of November, and December 25.
 No other legal holidays are considered a “Holiday” for purposes of this Agreement.